 Upon import into the matrix the presequences are proteolytically removed and degraded by a network of presequence proteases.
 The essential mitochondrial processing protease MPP cleaves the presequence, which is subsequently degraded by the concerted action of three matrix peptidases: Cym1/PreP, Ste23/IDE and Prd1.
 While MPP can release mature, functional proteins, it often generates unstable intermediates.
 These processing intermediates are recognized and a second time processed by either the Intermediate cleaving peptidase Icp55 removing a single amino acid or by the octapeptidyl aminopeptidase Oct1/MIP, which cleaves off an octapeptide.
 This second processing reveals a stable N-terminal amino acid and increases the half-life of the protein.

-Dysfunctions in the mitochondrial presequence proteases result in severe human disease like Alzheimer's disease, neurodegeneration or cardiomyopathies.
+Dysfunctions in the mitochondrial presequence proteases result in severe human diseases like Alzheimer's disease, neurodegeneration or cardiomyopathies.
 We want to understand the pathological consequences caused by defective presequence proteases with their subsequent mitochondrial und cellular dysfunctions.
 For this we use the model organism Saccharomyces cerevisae, mice models, human tissue culture and patient cells.